x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/cutover-migration-to-office-365.md

 - The primary domain name used for your on-premises Exchange organization must be an accepted as a domain owned by you in your Microsoft 365 or Office 365 organization.

-- After the migration is complete, each user who has an on-premises Exchange mailbox also will be a new user in Microsoft 365 or Office 365.
-But you'll still have to assign licenses to users whose mailboxes are migrated.
+- After the migration is complete, each user who has an on-premises Exchange mailbox also will be a new user in Microsoft 365 or Office 365, but you must still assign licenses to users whose mailboxes are migrated.

     > [!NOTE]
     > When migrating from Exchange 2003, TCP port 6001, 6002 and 6004 need to be open on the Exchange 2003 side.